 We can sometimes forget how easy many of us have it.
-Our worries may revolve around buying a new pair of running shoes, getting to work on time, finding the perfect birthday present for a friend, or whether your child will get good grades this quarter.
+Our worries may revolve around buying a new pair of running shoes, getting to work on time, finding the perfect birthday present for a friend or whether your child will get good grades this quarter.

 But imagine if your worries included the dilemma of whether to pay your mortgage or a huge hospital bill for your child’s chemotherapy.
-Or getting to a doctor’s appointment on time, finding the perfect wheelchair that fits in your car, or whether your child will get good results on his next blood test.
+Or getting to a doctor’s appointment on time, finding the perfect wheelchair that fits in your car or whether your child will get good results on his next blood test.
 Your life would be a lot more chaotic and tense, which is why Wishing Star brings relief from everyday medical stresses experienced by families that have a child with a life-threatening condition.

-Unfortunately, all of this stress hurt Quinn’s siblings and the family as a whole.
+Unfortunately, all of this stress hurts Quinn’s siblings and the family as a whole.
 When Quinn was referred to Wishing Star, his parents were keeping him in a figurative bubble, afraid to do anything that might risk his already-fragile health.
 All of that changed, however, almost 1,500 miles away on the sunny beaches of Southern California.

 Quinn and his family went on a wish trip to San Diego in the summer of 2012.
-With nothing on their agenda but having fun, the family enjoyed playing on the beach, sightseeing along the coast, riding in a helicopter, and swimming with dolphins.
+With nothing on their agenda but having fun, the family enjoyed playing on the beach, sightseeing along the coast, riding in a helicopter and swimming with dolphins.
 This trip gave the family a break from all of the medical stresses that surrounded them, and Quinn’s parents realized that by placing all of their focus on keeping their son healthy, they had unintentionally hurt their family.

 After returning home, Quinn’s parents vowed that their family would make it a priority to have more fun.
-They planned weekly family dates with the sole purpose of enjoying each others company.
+They planned weekly family dates with the sole purpose of enjoying each other’s company.
 As Quinn’s mother puts it, “I want Quinn’s life to be a celebration, and our job is to love him until it’s time to let him go.”

 We know that most people can’t afford to give thousands of dollars to grant a wish; that’s why we’re not asking you to do that.
 Instead we’re asking you to forgo a latte four times a month, and commit the money you save to Wishing Star.
 Please become a part of our Circle of Friends monthly giving program and help sick kids (and their families) get relief from their medical stresses.